pivotal/docs-tas-adapter/install.md

      create_scc: true
    ```

-   > **Note** The custom SCC ensures that containers run with a predictable UID of 1000, which is a requirement for workloads created using Application Service Adapter.
-OpenShift assigns the `restricted` or `restricted-v2` SCCs to workloads deployed using the project's default Kubernetes service account, which means that an arbitrary UID is chosen for container runtime.
+   > **Note** The custom SCC ensures that containers run with a predictable UID
+   > of 1000, which is a requirement for workloads created using Application
+   > Service Adapter.
+OpenShift assigns the `restricted` or `restricted-v2` SCCs
+   > to workloads deployed by using the project's default Kubernetes service
+   > account.
+This means that an arbitrary UID is chosen for the container runtime.

 ### <a id="aws-iam-registry-auth"></a>(Optional) Use AWS IAM authentication for registry credentials